Nigerien crisis (2023–2024): 3 August

 ECOWAS sent another delegation to Niger to negotiate with the junta, this time led by former Nigerian military leader Abdulsalami Abubakar and also including the Sultan of Sokoto, Muhammadu Sa'ad Abubakar, and Omar Touray, president of the ECOWAS Commission.
 Abdel-Fatau Musah, ECOWAS Commissioner for Political Affairs, Peace and Security said that "The military option is the very last option on the table, the last resort, but we have to prepare for the eventuality."
-However, the delegates failed to meet with Tchiani and other junta members and left the same day.
+However, the delegates failed to meet with Tiani and other junta members and left the same day.

 Another pro-coup demonstration was held in Niamey's Independence Square on the occasion of Niger's 63rd Independence Day.
 This time, security forces blocked roads leading to the French and U.S. embassies to prevent attacks and vandalism.

 Senegal's foreign minister, Aïssata Tall Sall, and her counterpart in Benin, Shegun Adjadi Bakari, confirmed that their countries would participate in a military intervention in Niger if approved by ECOWAS.

 The military junta blocked France 24 and Radio France Internationale (RFI) in Niger, as had happened months before in Mali and Burkina Faso.
 France 24 was followed weekly by a quarter of the Nigerien population and RFI was the most followed international station in the country.
 France Médias Monde, the owner of both media networks, protested the decision.

 The junta also announced Niger's withdrawal from its military agreements with France, notably those allowing French troops to be stationed in the country and regulating the status of military personnel fighting Islamist jihad on Nigerien soil.
 In a separate announcement, after peace talks failed, it ordered the withdrawal of Niger's ambassadors to France, Nigeria, Togo and the United States.
 In response, France said that it took note of the junta's actions, but proceeded to remind them that the deals were signed between "legitimate" authorities.

 In an opinion piece published in The Washington Post, Bazoum, calling himself a "hostage", called on the United States and the international community to restore constitutional order in Niger, warning that the coup would have devastating domestic and international consequences.